TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/User.rst

 Introduction
 ============

-There are three columns config types that do similar things but still have subtle differences between them.
+There are three columns config types that do similar things, but still have subtle differences between them.
 These are the :ref:`none type <columns-none>`, the :ref:`passthrough type <columns-passthrough>` and the :ref:`user type <columns-user>`.